Is your Lead Gen Strategy Costing more than it’s Earning? Ask these 5 Critical Questions

 Here's an interesting statistic by HubSpot: More than 61% of marketers say generating traffic and quality leads is their biggest challenge.

-In Fintech, this is particularly dangerous.
-You might attract signups from small businesses or non-decision makers who are curious but not compliant-ready.
-For AI startups, the lure of attention from developers or researchers can mask the absence of actual buyers.
-In real estate tech, it’s often brokers and junior property managers who can’t drive deal-making.
+In fintech, this is especially risky—you might attract signups from small businesses or non-decision makers who are curious but not compliance-ready.
+For AI startups, attention from developers or researchers can disguise the absence of real buyers.
+And in real estate lead generation, it’s often junior brokers or low-intent prospects who can’t actually drive deals.
+To scale meaningfully, you don’t just need more leads—you need the right ones.

 Instead, you should try flipping the script: